jeka-dev/jeka/docs/reference-guide/execution-engine-properties.md

 to get the repositories defined by _properties_.

 !!!
 Note
-    By default, when no repository is configred, artifacts are downloaded on _Maven Central_ repo.
+    By default, when no repository is configured, artifacts are downloaded on _Maven Central_ repo.

 Using single repo
 ```